rossetti/RossettiArenaBook/docs/11-QueuingTheory.md

 Specify the appropriate queueing model needed to solve the problem using Kendall's notation.
 Specify the parameters of the model and what you would compute to solve the problem.
 Be as specific as possible by specifying the equation needed.
-Then, compute the desired quantities.
+Then, compute the desired quantities.</div>\EndKnitrBlock{exercise}
-\EndKnitrBlock{exercise}

 a.
 What is the probability that the operator is idle?